 How do germs exist in your homes and your air?

-There are different types of germs that exist in this world; some more harmful and some less harmful than others.
-Even the lifespan of these germs is different, where some exist only for 24 hours and some can be alive for weeks.
+Different types of germs exist in this world; some more harmful and some less harmful than others.
+Even the lifespan of these germs is different, where some live only for 24 hours and some can be alive for weeks.

 Get rid of germs in the air with a Himalayan Salt Lamp